brian-cummings/SilenceDetector/README.md

 # SilenceDetector

 A cross-platform PowerShell script for detecting and processing silence periods in MP3 files using FFmpeg.
-Designed for radio playout systems to prevent dead air by automatically cleaning files with problematic silence periods.
+Designed for radio playout systems to prevent dead air by automatically cleaning talk audio files with problematic silence periods.

 ## Purpose

-This tool scans MP3 files for silence periods and automatically processes them to prevent dead air in radio playout systems.
+This tool scans talk audio MP3 files for silence periods and automatically processes them to prevent dead air in radio playout systems.
 It detects problematic silence periods and intelligently trims or reduces them while preserving the original files for reference.

 ## Folder Layout

 The script automatically creates and uses the following folder structure.
 By default, folders are created in ~/Downloads/, but you can specify absolute paths for any or all folders:

-- **Input** → MP3 files to scan (files moved from here after processing) - Default: ~/Downloads/Input
+- **Input** → Talk audio MP3 files to scan (files moved from here after processing) - Default: ~/Downloads/Input
-- **Output** → Cleaned/processed files ready for playout - Default: ~/Downloads/Output
+- **Output** → Cleaned/processed talk audio files ready for playout - Default: ~/Downloads/Output
-- **UnmodifiedOriginals** → Original files that contained problematic silence - Default: ~/Downloads/UnmodifiedOriginals
+- **UnmodifiedOriginals** → Original talk audio files that contained problematic silence - Default: ~/Downloads/UnmodifiedOriginals
 - **Logs** → Timestamped TXT reports - Default: ~/Downloads/Logs

+### Recursive Directory Structure Support

+The script now supports recursive folder structures, preserving the directory hierarchy from the Input folder in both Output and UnmodifiedOriginals folders.
+This means:

+- **Input/Series/Episode/talk_audio.mp3** → **Output/Series/Episode/talk_audio.mp3** (cleaned)
+- **Input/Series/Episode/talk_audio.mp3** → **UnmodifiedOriginals/Series/Episode/talk_audio.mp3** (original with silence)

+The script automatically creates the necessary subdirectories in the output folders to maintain the same structure as your input organization.

 ## Quick Start